-• If the required uniform for a clinical setting is "casual attire," female students may wear pants, skirt with a blouse, or a dress and males may wear pants and a casual shirt with a collar.

-- Jeans, denim, shorts, tank tops, T-shirts, open-toe shoes, sandals, flip flops, sweat pants, leggings, yoga pants, sweatshirts, and similar casual clothing is not appropriate in a clinical setting and are never permitted. - Fingernails must be well groomed, short and clean. - While in a supervised practice setting, students are required to wear their Pace University photo identification card.
+- If the required uniform for a clinical setting is "business casual attire," students may wear pants or skirt with a blouse or collared shirt, or a dress. - Jeans, denim, shorts, tank tops, T-shirts, open-toe shoes, sandals, flip flops, sweatpants, leggings, yoga pants, sweatshirts, and similar casual clothing is not appropriate in a clinical setting and are never permitted. - Fingernails must be well groomed, short and clean. - While in a supervised practice setting, students are required to wear their Pace University photo identification card.
 In addition, sites may issue a separate identification card and require students to carry or wear them while on site. - While in a supervised practice setting in a clinical rotation site, students should wear a clean, white laboratory coat.